-After the deletion of the cache, the browser would have to load the sites from scratch.
+After deleting the cache, the browser must load the sites from scratch.
 Hence you might notice a delay of a couple of seconds.
-Well, this is just a one-time delay and shouldn’t be any cause of concern.
+This is just a one-time delay and shouldn’t be any cause for concern.

 Disable Third-Party Cookies

-Cookies store browsing-related data, but as was the case with cache, the browser might become a tad slower in carrying out its daily activities if it keeps on getting accrued.
-In this regard, you could consider disabling the cookies by browsing in the Private Mode.
+Cookies store browsing-related data, but as with cache, the browser might become a tad slower in carrying out its daily activities if it keeps getting accrued.
+In this regard, you could consider disabling the cookies by browsing in private mode.

 Launch Edge and hit the shortcut keys.
 This shall launch a new safe mode window with the cookies disabled./ + +

-Now try loading the desired website and verify if the Edge’s Page Unresponsive Error has been rectified or not.
+Now try loading the desired website and verify whether the Edge’s Page Unresponsive Error has been rectified.

-The number of add-ons you install would have a direct impact on the browser’s performance.
+The number of add-ons you install would directly impact the browser’s performance.
 Therefore, keeping these extensions at the absolute minimum is recommended, with only the most important ones getting an abode onto your PC.

 We would advise you to disable all the extensions until you rectify the problem with the page loading.

-- Open the URL edge://extensions/ in address bar.
+- Open the URL edge://extensions/ in the address bar.

 It will open the Extensions page in the Edge browser.